 We all have bad habits—from biting our nails to betting on Kentucky Derby online—after all, we’re only human!
 However, if you have habits that are impacting your health in a negative way, creating problems in your relationships with others, making it difficult to work, and more, you need to start removing these habits from your life.

 Whatever you’re facing, there is a route out.
 If you find that you’re eating an excessively unhealthy diet, for example, you can take steps towards reducing the number of takeout meals you eat or stop buying junk food.
-Or, if you find you’re drinking alcohol too much, you can swap your nightcap for an energy drink, relaxing elixir, or flavored water.
+If you find you’re drinking alcohol too much, you can swap your nightcap for an energy drink, relaxing elixir, or flavored water.
+Or, if you’re trying to quit smoking, there are tools for smoking cessation to help you break the habit for once and for all.

 2. Do More Of What You Enjoy